A brief history of the

-The concept originated around the building of a lightweight and aerodynamic two-seater mid-engined sports car utilising as many off the shelf components as possible to reduce the cost, Interestingly here it was the issue of component cost, where the famed designer Sir Alec Issigonis of Mini fame was introduced to the concept and was so impressed, that he was instrumental in enabling the Unipower production to obtain parts, where the design required, at BMC factory prices, enabling a considerable saving over ‘spares’ prices.
-Whilst the Unipower GT was still expensive, between £1,090 and £1,195 (or £17,000 - £20,500 in today’s money) depending on specification, because the cars were hand-built, it was still considered then and now to be the best of breed of the time.
+The concept originated around the building of a lightweight and aerodynamic two-seater mid-engined sports car utilising as many off the shelf components as possible to reduce the cost.
+Interestingly on the subject of component costs, where the famed designer Sir Alec Issigonis of Mini fame was introduced to the concept and was so impressed, that he was instrumental in enabling the Unipower production to obtain parts where the design required, at BMC factory prices thereby enabling a considerable saving over individual ‘spares’ prices.
+Whilst the Unipower GT was still expensive, between £1,090 and £1,195 (or £17,000 - £20,500 in today’s money) depending on specification, as they were very much hand-built, it was still considered then and now to be the best of breed of the time.

 The Unipower GT was built between 1966 and 1970 during which time 73 examples were produced both in Right-Hand (49) and Left-Hand (24) Drive.
-It was ground breaking for its time, being only 11’ 7” long and 40.5” high (same as the Ford GT40 by coincidence) but hid the tall Mini engine/transmission neatly behind the driver whilst still providing a substantial 5.8 cubic ft boot beneath the hinged rear clam-shell body.
-Maybe some similarities to the GT40, from the mind of that Ford designer found their way onto the Unipower’s body, like the side air ducts behind the doors, which were a great selling point in terms of its attractive design.
-However the nose was to prove to have less down-force than would be liked at high speed and was for the race cars at least, solved by the fitting a full-width air-dam, the very first competition car to use this aerodynamic development, accidentally discovered when testing a model Unipower GT in the MIRA wind-tunnel.
-Road car Owners went on to fit small front spoilers, which resolved the issue at road speeds.
+It was ground breaking for its time, being only 11’ 7” long and 40.5” high (same as the Ford GT40 by coincidence) hiding the tall Mini engine/transmission neatly behind the driver, whilst still providing a substantial 5.8 cubic ft boot beneath the hinged rear clam-shell body.

-The chassis was a square tubular space-frame made by Arch Motors (after the initial few cars), who also made the coil spring/damper independent wishbone suspension that was utlised.
-The brakes came from either the Mini Cooper or Cooper ‘S’ but had a pedal box with two brake master cylinders to provide a split front/rear braking system with an integral bias bar to adjust the braking balance.
-The fuel tank and spare wheel were located under the front bonnet with the water radiator hidden in front of the low nose.
-All this contributed to an ideal front/rear weight bias providing the Unipower GT with great handling together with its 508 kgs (dry) all up weight.
+The chassis was made up of a square tubular space-frame fabricated by Arch Motors with brakes from either the Mini Cooper or Cooper ‘S’, but had a specially built pedal box with two brake master cylinders to provide a split front/rear braking system with an integral bias bar to adjust the braking balance.
+The aluminium fuel tank and 145 section spare wheel were located under the front bonnet with the water radiator hidden in front of the low nose.
+All this contributed to an ideal front/rear weight bias of 45/55 providing the Unipower GT with great handling assisted by its 508 kgs (10 cwt) all up weight.

-The body was formed in fiberglass by Specialised Mouldings in Huntingdon (Lotus and Lola race body development), with whom Val Dare-Bryan had a working relationship, all the non-movable panels bonded to the chassis adding to its rigidity.
-An early prototype was track-tested at Brands Hatch by the late Tony Lanfranchi as a bare tubular chassis, proving its integrity such that the body panels could be lightened in the future (some Owners have removed the roof to create a Targa version without compromising the chassis).
+The body was formed in fiberglass by the well respected, Specialised Mouldings.
+An early prototype was track-tested at Brands Hatch by the late Tony Lanfranchi as a bare tubular chassis, proving an integrity that could enable body panels to be lightened (an owner in Spain removed the roof to create a Targa version, without compromising the cars integrity).
 The quality of the bodywork was to also to add to the appeal of the car and contributed to its crash resistance as was proved on occasions.
 External colour was to customers’ requirements, although there was a standard pallet of colours from Unipower.

-Inside the quality of the interior was to a high standard made by Wood & Pickett the acclaimed coach-builders, with room for two 6 ft plus occupants who were reclined in specially made seats with the gear lever situated on the door sill, which added to the racing feel of the driving position.
+Inside the quality of the interior was trimmed to a high standard by Wood & Pickett the acclaimed coach-builders, with room for two 6 ft plus occupants, reclined in specially made seats with the gear lever situated on the door sill, adding to the racing feel of the driving position.
 The dashboard layout reflected its racing image, with the essential instruments clustered around the steering wheel and the Speedometer located on the passenger side.

 Power and transmission came from either the Mini Cooper 998cc (55 hp) or Cooper ‘S’ 1275cc (75 hp) supplied by British Motor Company distributors and Competition stockists, Stewart and Arden.
 Whilst most cars were fitted with the standard transmission, the Jack Knight 5-speed transmission was an option along with higher final-drives to take advantage of the lighter weight and aerodynamics of the car.
 A special gear-shift mechanism made by Unipower, connected the door-sill gear lever to the rear of the gearbox to provide a remarkably good feel to the gear-shifts.
 Wheels were either steel 10” x 4.5” or as optional extras 10” x 4.5” or 5” Cosmic or Dunlop alloy wheels.